BarbaraGamarra/BarbaraGamarra/README.md

-# 👋 Welcome to my GitHub! | ¡Bienvenida a mi GitHub!
+# 👋 Welcome to my GitHub! | ¡Bienvenid@ a mi GitHub!

 ## 📊 About Me | Sobre mí